akohta/multi_fbeam/README.md

    This executable calculates electromagnetic field.
 The beam datafile "fpw.txt" is used.
    The "fpw.txt" is the sample of focused plane wave datafile.
    This program searches for a beam datafile in current directory using the default beam datafile name and reads the found file.
-   The default beam datafile name is defined for plane wave as "ipw.txt", for focused plane wave as "fpw.txt", for spiral phase modulated beam as "lgb.txt", for focused radial-azimuthal polarization beam as "rab.txt", for Bessel beam as "bsb.txt", for spiral phase modulated Bessel beam as "blg.txt".
+   The default beam datafile name is defined for plane wave as "ipw.txt", for focused plane wave as "fpw.txt", for spiral phase modulated beam as "lgb.txt", for focused radial-azimuthal polarization beam as "rab.txt", for Bessel beam as "bsb.txt", for spiral phase modulated Bessel beam as "blg.txt", for focused Gaussian beam as "fgb.txt".
    The samples of beam datafile are in the folder beam_sample, please copy and use.

 4. type './example2.out'.
    This executable calculates electromagnetic field intensity distributions, outputs them to text files.
-   The I_example2.png is the visualization result of intensity distributions, created by Gnuplot script gscritp.plt (converted eps to png by using ImageMagick).
+   The I_example2.png is the visualization result of intensity distributions, created by Gnuplot script "gscritp.plt" (converted eps to png by using ImageMagick).

 5. type './example3.out'.
    This executable calculates instantaneous value of the electromagnetic fields, outputs them to png image files.
    The image files are output to the folder "images" that is automatically created at runtime.
    Each image file has a name that indicates the cross section, field component and number of time steps (ex. xz_Ex_014.png).
-   The color bar is output as color_bar.png in the same folder.
+   The color bar is output as "color_bar.png" in the same folder.
-   The range of color bar in each cross section is output to the info.txt file (xy_info.txt for z=0 plane).
+   The range of color bar in each cross section is output to the info.txt file (xy_info.txt for x-y plane).
-   The xz_Ex.gif and the xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script file gif_animation.sh.
+   The xz_Ex.gif and the xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script file "gif_animation.sh".

 Please see mfb_src/multi_fbeam.h for detail of functions.
 The example2.out and example3.out are parallelized by using OpenMP.